FrGS-0/Casper_MiniWallet/README.md

 ```
 pip install -r requirements.txt
 ```
   In order to work successfully, the repository needs access to a valid testnet key pair with enough funds to perform transactions.
-You can get both the key pair and the funds at https://testnet.cspr.live/ through the account creation and faucet option respectively.
+You can get both the key pair and the funds at https://testnet.cspr.live/ through the account creation and faucet options respectively.
 Notice that any CSRP transferred in the testnet has no economical value.
 All the three files (secret_key.pem, public_key.pem, public_key_hex.txt) should be downloaded and saved into pair1 directory to be accessed by the program.
 Ideally, a second fresh key pair would be required to test the functionality, but any valid public key from the testnet would do.
 For organization reasons, I saved my second key pair in the pair2 directory.
 After all this has been taken care of, you can proceed to the next step.
 ## Generating QR Codes: creator_side.py
 You can run this piece simply by typing